01Make Sure You're Ready for Your First Credit Card

 - Your Bank

-Retail and department stores typically have easy credit card approval.
+Retail and department stores typically have more favorable approval odds.
 On the downside, they have high-interest rates that make it expensive to carry a balance from one month to the next.
 Another downside of these cards is they aren't versatile—you can only use them in that store.
-That limits what you can purchase, but encourages you to go on a spending spree by offering discounts.
+That limits what you can purchase.
+However, retailers often encourage spending by offering discounts for using the card.

 Having a retail store credit card as your first credit card can help you build up a good enough credit history to apply for a major credit card within a few months.